-- All NICU registered nurses must complete a breastfeeding course (at
+All NICU registered nurses must complete a breastfeeding course (at minimum

-minimum the Wellstart 3 hour breastfeeding curriculum).
-The Depart-ment
+the Wellstart 3 hour breastfeeding curriculum).
+The Department Supervisors,

-Supervisors, Relief Charge RN’s and Lactation certified staff in
+Relief Charge RN’s and Lactation certified staff in NICU will receive

-- Supervision/oversight of the breastfeeding training program will be
+Supervision/oversight of the breastfeeding training program will be the

 will be maintained in the employee files.